-However, divorces or other situations with competing points of view often result in a conflict of interest.
-A conflict of interest occurs when the advice of the CPA may provide a benefit to one spouse at the expense of the other spouse.
+Divorce often results in a conflict of interest.
+In the context of divorces, a conflict of interest occurs when the advice of the CPA may provide a benefit to one spouse at the expense of the other spouse.
 Sometimes a second CPA must be hired to ensure independent representation of both parties.
 While the added expense is unfortunate for the taxpayers, there may be no choice.

 - One spouse’s interests are directly adverse to the other spouse’s interests;

 - There is a significant risk that the services to one spouse would be materially limited by the responsibility to provide services to the other spouse; or

 - The CPA’s objectivity is impaired because of the relationship of the spouses to the CPA

 Examples of Conflict of Interest in Divorce Cases

 Here are some examples that illustrate potential conflicts of interest in divorces:

 Example 1: A CPA represents a married couple for years.
 Now they want a divorce.
 However, both parties want to continue to use the same CPA.
 Conflict of interest may arise if the returns contain a tax position that benefits one spouse and hurts the other spouse.
 For example, prior to the finalization of the divorce, one spouse may want to file a joint tax return and the other spouse might prefer to file separately.
 Or, the CPA may be asked to disclose information that is confidential with respect to either party.

 Example 2: A CPA represents a married couple in a tax collection case.
 As a result of the representation, the IRS deems the couple to be currently not collectible.
 The IRS puts the tax on hold and stops all collection activity.
 Later, the couple divorces.
 Here too, both parties want to continue to use the same CPA.
 A conflict of interest may arise if the CPA helps one spouse to successfully negotiate an Offer in Compromise with the IRS after the divorce.
 The other spouse may object to becoming responsible for the balance of the tax.